 Simply put, 3D rendering is the process of producing an image based on three-dimensional data stored on a computer.
 It is much like photographing or filming a virtual 3D scene.

 In the background, the rendering hardware and software have to do a massive amount of mathematical calculations in order to translate the 3D scene’s data into images.
-The entire look of the final render is therefore determined by the modeling, texturing, shading, lighting and animation information combined together and rendered, pixel by pixel.
+The entire look of the final render is therefore determined by the modeling, texturing, shading, lighting, and animation information combined together and rendered, pixel by pixel.

 The rendering of a 3D scene is often performed in many separate layers or Render Passes, such as background, foreground, shadows, highlights, et cetera.
-These layers will then be united again in compositing stage (post-production).
+These layers will then be united again in the compositing stage (post-production).

 Render passes give more control over different aspects of a scene.
 For example, if you’re creating an explosion of a car, the fire, the smoke and the exploding car itself will be rendered separately.
 This way, you will be able to fine-tune your adjustments, create rendered variations and choose the best one without having to render the entire scene again and again.

 Since the emergence of 3D rendering technology, different methods have been developed based on various needs; from non-realistic wireframe rendering to advanced realistic ones.
-Each of these methods are better suited for a special purpose.
+Each of these methods is better suited for a special purpose.

 The rendering process can be computationally expensive.
 However, the ongoing increase in the processing power of computers, especially in recent years, has enabled us to create 3D animated content with much higher quality much faster.